opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 # OpenID Connect

-The security plugin can integrate with identify providers that use the OpenID Connect standard.
+The Security plugin can integrate with identify providers that use the OpenID Connect standard.
 This feature enables the following:

 * Automatic configuration

-  Point the security plugin to the metadata of your identity provider (IdP), and the security plugin uses that data for configuration.
+  Point the Security plugin to the metadata of your identity provider (IdP), and the Security plugin uses that data for configuration.

 * Automatic key fetching

-  The security plugin automatically retrieves the public key for validating the JSON web tokens (JWTs) from the JSON web key set (JWKS) endpoint of your IdP.
+  The Security plugin automatically retrieves the public key for validating the JSON Web Tokens (JWTs) from the JSON Web Key Set (JWKS) endpoint of your IdP.
 You don't have to configure keys or shared secrets in `config.yml`.

 * Key rollover

   You can change the keys used for signing the JWTs directly in your IdP.
-If the security plugin detects an unknown key, it tries to retrieve it from the IdP.
+If the Security plugin detects an unknown key, it tries to retrieve it from the IdP.
 This rollover is transparent to the user.

 * OpenSearch Dashboards as single sign-on or as one option among multiple authentication types in the Dashboards sign-in window.

 ## Configure OpenID Connect integration

 To integrate with an OpenID IdP, set up an authentication domain and choose `openid` as the HTTP authentication type.
-JSON web tokens already contain all required information to verify the request, so set `challenge` to `false` and `authentication_backend` to `noop`.
+JWTs already contain all of the information required to verify the request, so set `challenge` to `false` and `authentication_backend` to `noop`.

 This is the minimal configuration: